exakat/exakat-docs/Reference/Rules/Vendors/Typo3.rst

 Typo 3 usage
 ++++++++++++

-  This analysis reports usage of the Typo 3 CMS.
+  This rule reports usage of the Typo 3 CMS API in the code.

-The current supported version is 11.4
+TYPO3 is a free enterprise-class CMS based on PHP.
+It combines open source code with reliability and true scalability.

 .. code-block:: php